cloudsecnetwork/phishintel/README.md

   Double-check that your `.env` file is properly configured and that services like MongoDB are running and reachable.

 - **Need Direct Support?**
   We maintain a private Discord server for contributors and early adopters.
-While public access isn’t available yet, you can reach out to us directly via email at [hello@cloudsecnetwork.com](mailto:hello@cloudsecnetwork.com) and we’ll be happy to assist or extend an invite if appropriate.
+While public access isn't available yet, you can reach out to us directly via email at [hello@cloudsecnetwork.com](mailto:hello@cloudsecnetwork.com) and we'll be happy to assist or extend an invite if appropriate.

-Your feedback is valuable, and we’re here to help you succeed with PhishIntel!
+Your feedback is valuable, and we're here to help you succeed with PhishIntel!